Assessing the status of various irrigation methods in Hokmabad lands of Tabriz city with the Charles Burt method

 Conclusion

-In general, based on the scoring method of Charles Burt, among the options of sprinkle irrigation, the classic fixed system, among the drip methods, the tape system, and among the surface methods, the basin system was suitable for the agricultural lands of Hokmabad, Tabriz city.
+In general, based on the scoring method of Charles Burt, among the options of sprinkle irrigation, the classic fixed system, the drip methods, the tape system, and the surface methods, the basin system was suitable for the agricultural lands of Hokmabad, Tabriz city.
 The results showed that the scoring method used, despite its simple instructions, is a practical method for choosing the most suitable irrigation system.
 The results showed that the basin system is suitable for the study area in terms of crop, climate, water source, and socio-structural conditions.
 In rain irrigation, the classic fixed system in terms of land, crop type, and socio-structural structure received a score of zero, which indicated that there is no relationship between the irrigation system and these factors in the region.
-Among the drip methods, the tape system received a score of +1 in terms of crop type, land, and water source, which showed that the system is suitable for the region due to its characteristics.
+Among the drip methods, the tape system received a score of one positive in terms of crop type, land, and water source, which showed that the system is suitable for the region due to its characteristics.
 However, due to the need for high management and skill and the possibility of vandalism, it has problems from a socio-structural point of view, but from the point of view of the crop, land, and water source, it is considered among the best options.
 Also, among the surface irrigation methods, the basin system is a suitable system from the point of view of the type of crop and land.

 Keywords